joseluis/deqmap/README.md

 [![API](https://docs.rs/deqmap/badge.svg)](https://docs.rs/deqmap/)
 [![Lines Of Code](https://tokei.rs/b1/github/joseluis/deqmap?category=code)](https://github.com/joseluis/deqmap)

-A double-ended queue with optional keys, implemented with a `VecDeque` and a `Hashmap`.
+A `DeqMap` is a double-ended queue with optional keys, implemented with a `VecDeque` and a `Hashmap`.